NicholasMamo/multiplex-plot/docs/_sources/drawable.rst.txt

 	from multiplex import drawable
 	viz = drawable.Drawable(plt.figure(figsize=(10, 5)))

+That code block would use matplotlib's default plot.
-If you want to plot on a particular axis, or a subplot, create it as follows instead:
+If you want to plot on a particular axis, or a subplot, you can create it as follows instead:

 .. code-block:: python